Paver Patio Calculator — ft to pavers, sand, gravel, cost

 How to use this calculator

-Enter patio area (rectangle, circle, L-shape, or custom), choose paver size and laying pattern.
-The calculator estimates pavers needed, gravel base, bedding sand, edge restraint, and polymeric sand for joints.
+Enter the patio area (rectangle, circle, L-shape, or known ft²), then choose paver size and laying pattern.
+You get pavers, compacted gravel base, bedding sand, perimeter edge restraint, and polymeric joint sand — sized for an ICPI-style sand-set installation.

 Base layers — 4-6″ compacted gravel base, 1″ sand bedding.